+Timo quo This questionnant must be used for hour year (1.1) 2024 addits and thereafter.
 CR28 The District safeguarded signature stamps, signature plates, and electronic or digital signatures used for approving accounting transactions, checks, and other District documents to ensure that access was limited to only the employee whose signature they represented.
 CR29 An employee not involved with cash-handling or issuing checks reconciled all District bank accounts monthly, and an employee independent of the cash-handling process reviewed, signed, and Review a sample of bank account reconciliations and determine reconciliations were completed timely.
 If not, indicate which months were not reconciled timely and which months were not completed at all in the deficiency comment. dated the monthly bank reconciliations.
 If adequate separation was not possible due to the District's limited staff size, determine district management established adequate alternate review procedures to control the risk of unauthorized transactions, and compensate for employees performing incompatible functions.
 CR30 The District tracked and reconciled the number of meals sold to the total cash collected per day.
 Determine the District used a method, such as prepayment accounts, student ID, or meal tickets to track the number of meals sold, reconciled meals sold to the total cash collected per day, and researched and resolved any cash overages and shortages.
-Supplies i inventory-USFR VI-D collected per day, and researched and resolved any cash overages and shortages.
-Objective collected per day, and researched and resolved any cash overages and shortages. sically safeguard and report inventories to prevent theft, overstocking, understocking, Objective : To determine whether the District has controls in place to help phys
+Supplies i nventory-USFR VI-D : To determine whether the District has controls in place to help physand obsolescence. sically safeguard and report inventories to prevent theft, overstocking, understocking, FY24 # Question Review procedure SI01 The District physically safeguarded supply inventories to prevent unauthorized use, theft, damage, and obsolescence and enable accurate financial reporting.
+Determine: The District's process for maintaining supply inventories, such as office supplies, food service supplies and food, auto parts, and fuel as applicable, was adequate to safeguard District resources.
+If a perpetual inventory was maintained, supplies inventory records were investigated and adjusted to account for significant physical count differences when an actual a grand total prepared at the end of each fiscal year for all supplies, including physical inventory was performed.